Gabriel-SGama/Semantic_ORB_SLAM2/README.md

 ## Citations
-This repository was a byproduct of the paper: Semantic SuperPoint: A Deep Semantic Descriptor [ADD_LINK].
+This repository was a byproduct of the paper: [Semantic SuperPoint: A Deep Semantic Descriptor](https://arxiv.org/abs/2211.01098).
 If this was repository was useful to you, please cite:

 ```
 Not published yet